cirruslabs/cirrus-ci-docs/docs/examples.md

 ## JUnit

-Here is a `.cirrus.yml` that (once succeeded or failed), parses and uploads JUnit reports:
+Here is a `.cirrus.yml` that, parses and uploads JUnit reports at the end of the build:

 ```yaml
 junit_test_task: